vokegpu/standard/README.md

 ## Preface

 All written here is strictly followed, may some older projects contains unaltered coding style but EKG must refactor soon.
-For libraries, you must follow the user-programmer side concept, if the project is an application, follow as the core of library.

 ---